dunglas/frankenphp/docs/config.md

 FrankenPHP, Caddy as well as the Mercure and Vulcain modules can be configured using [the formats supported by Caddy](https://caddyserver.com/docs/getting-started#your-first-config).

-In [the Docker images](docker.md), the `Caddyfile` is located at `/etc/caddy/Caddyfile`.
-The static binary will look for the `Caddyfile` in the directory where the `frankenphp run` command is executed.
+In [the Docker images](docker.md), the `Caddyfile` is located at `/etc/frankenphp/Caddyfile`.
+The static binary will also look for the `Caddyfile` in the directory where the `frankenphp run` command is executed.
 You can specify a custom path with the `-c` or `--config` option.

 PHP itself can be configured [using a `php.ini` file](https://www.php.net/manual/en/configuration.file.php).

-By default, PHP supplied with Docker images and the one included in the static binary will look for a `php.ini` file in the directory where FrankenPHP is started and in `/usr/local/etc/php/`.
-They will also load all files ending in `.ini` from `/usr/local/etc/php/conf.d/`.
+Depending on your installation method, the PHP interpreter will look for configuration files in locations described above.

+## Docker

+- `php.ini`: `/usr/local/etc/php/php.ini` (no `php.ini` is provided by default)
+- additional configuration files: `/usr/local/etc/php/conf.d/*.ini`
+- PHP extensions: `/usr/local/lib/php/extensions/no-debug-zts-<YYYYMMDD>/`
-No `php.ini` file is present by default, you should copy an official template provided by the PHP project.
+- You should copy an official template provided by the PHP project:

-On Docker, the templates are provided in the images:

 ```dockerfile
 FROM dunglas/frankenphp